 Those experiences fueled my desire to enter private practice as an estate planning attorney, later expanding to elder law.
 My experience as an educator leads directly to my appreciation of the importance of helping clients learn and understand their own estate matters—their needs, their options, and their best interests.
 My experience working in long term care aids me in understanding the complex nature of navigating the areas of public benefits for seniors and those with disabilities.
 My experience in management and publications showcases an attention to detail and research, necessary for creating the best individual plans for each client under the law.
 But mostly, my experience in working through these areas in my own family enforce in me the essential nature of building trusted relationships with clients to assist them in these areas of life and living, and of death.

-Jana R. McCreary has been an attorney for almost fifteen years, a career move she made after working for over a decade with adults and children with intellectual disabilities and mental illness.
+Jana R. McCreary has been an attorney for over fifteen years, a career move she made after working for over a decade with adults and children with intellectual disabilities and mental illness.

 Graduating summa cum laude with her Juris Doctor in 2002, Jana spent three years as an attorney with the Court of Appeals for the Fifth District of Texas at Dallas while also earning her Masters of Laws from SMU Dedman School of Law.
 After leaving the court, Jana transitioned to academia and taught law for eight years, in Texas, Tennessee, and then Florida.

 Now fully claiming Florida as her home, and sparked with a passion for providing personalized estate planning services for clients, Jana became licensed to practice law in Florida in 2014 in order to open McCreary Law Office, P.A.